Provider Comparisons10 min read

 2. You have used GLP-1s before and do not need frequent coaching.

-3. You want a simple online intake, home delivery, and no membership-fee friction.
+3. You want a simple online intake and home delivery, and the flat per-dose medication price works for you.

-Eden also says its plans include free shipping, online consultation, transparent pricing, no membership fees, and access to a care team.
+Eden also says its plans include free shipping, online consultation, and access to a care team, though its current page discloses a required monthly membership.
 Its site says it may connect eligible patients with FDA-approved medications such as Ozempic, Wegovy, Zepbound, and Mounjaro, as well as other GLP-1 options when prescribed.

 The caveat is support depth.
 Eden is not positioned as the most coaching-heavy or lab-heavy option.
 If you want a provider to walk you through side effects, dose changes, meal planning, and ongoing questions in a more hands-on way, Direct Meds may be worth the extra monthly cost.